RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 ```
 In the second run, there are no downloads that need to happen, and the build completes in 333 ms compared with the 857 ms from the time without the workspace being populated and persistent.
 Almost a 3 times improvement in the build time, not bad !!!

-As a side note, the command line parameters for specifying workspaces is a bit sparse, so here are a few useful options (cribbed from the [Workspaces test corpus on Github](https://github.com/tektoncd/cli/blob/master/pkg/workspaces/workspaces_test.go)):
+As a side note, the command line parameters for specifying workspaces are a bit sparse, so here are a few useful options (cribbed from the [Workspaces test corpus on Github](https://github.com/tektoncd/cli/blob/master/pkg/workspaces/workspaces_test.go)):
 - Each --workspace specification on the `tkn` command line needs to include a `name=foo` argument to specify what workspace is being bound
 - To specify an emptyDir, use either `emptyDir=''` , or possibly `emptyDir=Memory` options.
-There is more options here, but this works for testing purposes
+There are more options here, but this works for testing purposes
 - To specify an existing PersistentVolumeClaim, use the `claimName=my-claim-name` parameter
 - To specify a secret to back the workspace, you can use the `secret=foo-secret` parameter and reference the secret name.